Are you sure?

 • Grade 10 is the legal minimum, though a high school diploma is generally required

-• While not mandatory, many employers require completion of 5,000-hour apprenticeship, including on-the-job and in-school training
+• Completion of 5,000-hour apprenticeship, including on-the-job and in-school training

 • Apprentices currently registered as Sheet Metal Workers (308A) can register as Residential (Low Rise) Sheet Metal Installers (308R) if they solely work in the residential sector